 It is overseen by a Scientific Steering Committee (SSC) comprised of members chosen to be representative of the major techniques, disciplines and geographic regions that contribute to paleoscience.

 PAGES Scientific Community

 Over 5,000 scientists from more than 100 countries around the world currently subscribe to PAGES.
-This growing community of scientists conducts research within the PAGES sphere of interest.
-All scientists are encouraged to contribute to the PAGES scientific Foci and Cross-Cutting Themes, participate in PAGES workshops and publish PAGES-relevant products.
+This growing community of scientists conducts research within the PAGES' sphere of interest.

 PAGES itself is not a research institution.
 Research activities are not prescribed by PAGES committees nor by the International Project Office (IPO).
 Rather, we maintain the required flexibility in our budget and our structure to respond to 'bottom-up' initiatives that arise from the community.
 PAGES organizes support for workshops and travel stipends for Guest Scientists.

 There are many ways you can learn more and get involved:

 Create a profile in our People Database and subscribe to receive free copies of PAGES Magazine and other updates.